GDPR and Data First Party: solutions for a world without cookies

 • Temporary cookies: only stored in the browser during the user’s session;

-• Permanent cookies: which store information for future visits.
+• Permanent cookies, which store information for future visits.

 Why are we heading for a world without cookies?

-According to a study by Pew Research, 81% of Internet users believe that collecting their data presents more risks than benefits.
+According to a recent study by Pew Research, 81% of Internet users believe that collecting their data presents more risks than benefits.

-New frameworks have also been put in place to regulate or even abolish the use of cookies altogether.
+New regulatory frameworks have also been put in place to regulate or even abolish the use of cookies altogether.

 • The GDPR – General Data Protection Regulation (and in particular articles 4(11) and 7) reaffirmed the need for user consent.
 It specifies that this consent must be free, specific, informed and unambiguous.
 In addition, users must be able to withdraw their consent at any time, with the same ease with which they gave it.